John Russell (advocate): Family and the Granton property

-John Russell married Grissel Armstrong and secondly Marion Carmichael.
+John Russell married firstly Grissel Armstrong and secondly Marion Carmichael.
 His son was also named John Russell and a lawyer.
 Russell owned property at Granton near Edinburgh, and was described as a "portioner of Granton".
 His house at Wester Granton burnt down in 1602 and Russell had three of his neighbours imprisoned in Edinburgh tolbooth as suspect arsonists.
 He sold the property to Alexander Gibson of Carnbee in 1603.
 The house was rebuilt as Granton Castle by a subsequent owner, Sir Thomas Hope, and demolished in 1928.

 His sister Janet Russell married the diplomat and intriguer John Colville in July 1572.